ab-chaudhry/KeyExtractorZipDecrypter/README.md

 # KeyExtractorZipDecrypter
-KeyExtractor and ZipDecrypter tools created using 'PyZipper' by danifus (https://github.com/danifus/pyzipper)
+KeyExtractor and ZipDecrypter tools created using 'PyZipper' by danifus (https://github.com/danifus/pyzipper).
+PyZipper was modified to suit the needs of both tools.

 KeyExtractor Program
 ---------------------